kohler/hotcrp/README.md

 Run `lib/backupdb.sh` at the shell prompt to back up the database.
 This will write the database’s current structure and comments to the standard output.
-HotCRP stores all paper submissions in the database, so the backup file may be quite large.
+As typically configured, HotCRP stores all paper submissions in the database, so the backup file may be quite large.

 Run `lib/restoredb.sh BACKUPFILE` at the shell prompt to restore the database from a backup stored in `BACKUPFILE`.